Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

     z-index: 1
 }
 /*
-- This helper class is most suitable if you want to add a background-image to your section element, so you may need an overlay above this background-image to enhance its appearance, you can use it as shown in the photos below..
+- This helper class is most suitable if you want to add a background-image to your section element, so you may need an overlay above this background-image to enhance its appearance.
+- You may need to add (relative) helper class to the parent of the element that has this helper class to get the right effect.
 */
 ```
-- before add (overlay) helper class.
+- before add <code>overlay</code> helper class.

 ![image](https://user-images.githubusercontent.com/69651552/96491488-9b71cc80-1242-11eb-8c8c-d20d72c86362.png)

-- after add (overlay) helper class.
+- after add <code>overlay</code> helper class.

 ![image](https://user-images.githubusercontent.com/69651552/96676642-1683d180-136e-11eb-918a-664c435d6cf4.png)